 Craft breweries in the region are part of the Southern Interior BC Ale Trail.

-Crannóg Ales Brewery located in Sorrento, is Canada’s first Certified Organic and on-farm microbrewery.
-Growler sales, with tours and tastings on Fridays and Saturdays.
+Crannóg Ales Brewery in Sorrento is Canada’s first Certified Organic and on-farm microbrewery.
+Enjoy growler sales, accompanied by tours and tastings on Fridays and Saturdays.

-Barley Station Brew Pub in Salmon Arm serves up small batch craft beer and kombucha made without chemicals or preservatives.
-They offer a good selection craft beer year-round and serve an assortment of pub food with gluten-wise options.
+Barley Station Brew Pub in Salmon Arm serves up small-batch craft beer and kombucha made without chemicals or preservatives.
+They offer a good selection of craft beer year-round and serve a variety of pub food, including gluten-free options.

 Ricochet Brewing is Shuswap’s newest craft brewery.
-It is located just outside Tappen on the road to Herald Park, a few doors from Sunnybrae Winery, on the shore of Shuswap Lake.
+It is located just outside Tappen on the road to Herald Park, a few doors from Sunnybrae Winery on the shore of Shuswap Lake.
 Their products are all locally sourced and locally brewed.
-The brewery is open for sales and tours during weekends in the months of July and August.
-Look for Ricochet at local farmers markets, and events in the area, local Shuswap private liquor stores, as well as in Kamloops, Vernon and Revelstoke.
+The brewery is open for sales and tours during weekends in July and August.
+Look for Ricochet at local farmers markets and events in the area, local Shuswap private liquor stores, and in Kamloops, Vernon, and Revelstoke.

 Cideries

-Did you know that ciders pair well with food?
+Did you know that ciders pair well with a variety of foods?

-Farmstrong Cider in Armstrong has been brewing since 2016 after purchasing the heritage family farm dating back to 1896.
-The owners Jeff and Halee Fried started farming in 1989 and their four children share their passion.
-They offer premium craft small batch ciders with blends of apple, cherry, pear, peach, black currant, rhubarb and apricot.
-While here pick up some of their Farmstrong poultry and beef in the tasting room.
+Farmstrong Cider in Armstrong has been brewing since 2016, following the purchase of the heritage family farm, which dates back to 1896.
+The owners, Jeff and Halee Fried, started farming in 1989, and their four children share their passion.
+They offer premium craft small-batch ciders with blends of apple, cherry, pear, peach, black currant, rhubarb, and apricot.
+While here, you can pick up some of their Farmstrong poultry and beef in the tasting room.

 Shuswap Cider is located at the Westgate Public Market in Salmon Arm.
-It opened in 2020 and is owned by three women, Kailee, Lindsay and Gena.
-The taproom offers classic ciders, small batch series, cider cocktails and specialty blends as well as delicious foods and artisan pizza.
+It opened in 2020 and is owned by three women: Kailee, Lindsay and Gena.
+The taproom offers classic ciders, small-batch series, cider cocktails, specialty blends, delicious food, and artisan pizza.
 Live music is provided at the cidery on some Friday nights in the summer.

-Northyards Cider is located in Salmon Arm on a historic 29-acres, 115-year-old orchard.
-The farm grows 6,500 apple trees growing 32 different varietals.
-The taproom provides ciders on tap and in the can.
-The Raspberry Cider is a fan favourite and the seasonal Cranberry Orange sounds delicious for the fall.
-The orchard and cidery tour is available during the week from May until the September long weekend, with a minimum of eight people.
+Northyards Cider is located in Salmon Arm on a historic 29-acre, 115-year-old orchard.
+The farm grows 6,500 apple trees, growing 32 different varietals.
+The taproom offers ciders on tap and in cans.
+The Raspberry Cider is a fan favourite, and the seasonal Cranberry Orange sounds delicious for the fall.
+The orchard and cidery tour is available during the week from May until the long weekend of September, with a minimum of eight people.

 Distilleries